ThunderFly-aerospace/docs/instruments/TF-Simulator/index.md

 ## How TF-simulator Works

-The TF-simulator leverages the **PX4-FlightGear-Bridge** to connect the [PX4 autopilot software stack with the FlightGear simulator](https://docs.px4.io/main/en/sim_flightgear/).
+The TF-simulator leverages the [PX4-FlightGear-Bridge](https://github.com/ThunderFly-aerospace/PX4-FlightGear-Bridge) to connect the [PX4 autopilot software stack with the FlightGear simulator](https://docs.px4.io/main/en/sim_flightgear/).
 FlightGear provides:

 * Realistic flight dynamics for multiple UAV models (including [TF-G1](https://github.com/ThunderFly-aerospace/TF-G1) and [TF-G2](/instruments/TF-G2) autogyros).
 * Advanced weather and environment simulations.
 * Support for training missions in diverse conditions.

-Meanwhile, TF-ATMON complements this environment by offering real sensor integration and payload data handling, making the simulator not just a training tool but also a platform for testing measurement workflows.
+Meanwhile, [TF-ATMON](https://github.com/ThunderFly-aerospace/TF-ATMON) complements this environment by offering sensor integration and payload data handling, making the simulator not just a training tool but also a platform for testing measurement workflows.

 ## Vendor Information